11 Documents Needed to Rent an Apartment [2025]

 What is a good credit score to rent an apartment?

-The average credit score for renters in the United States in 2020 was 638, though it is generally recommended that you try to maintain a credit score of 650 or higher.
+The average credit score for renters in the United States in 2020 was 638.
+Typically, renters need a credit score of at least 600 to 650 to qualify for an apartment.
 The average credit score for renters also varies based on location and building type.

 Why is it important to have all your documents ready when you go out looking for an apartment?

-Having all your documents prepared in advance makes it much less stressful in the event that you must act quickly to secure an apartment.
+Having all your documents prepared in advance means you can apply for an apartment on the spot.
 Sometimes a new apartment has a lot of interest, and the sooner you are able to apply for an application and commit to a lease, the more likely you are to be approved.

 What documents do I need to rent an apartment if I've never rented before?

-If you've never rented before, be up front about it with your prospective landlord.
-First-time renters bring the same documents as other tenants.
-At a minimum, you should bring
+If you've never rented before, be upfront about it with your prospective landlord.
+First-time renters are required to provide the same documents as other tenants.
+At a minimum, you should bring:

 - Bank statements (as needed)